 The Sega Saturn (セガサターン), is a video game console manufactured by Sega and was the successor to the Sega Mega Drive (as opposed to add-ons such as the Sega 32X and Mega-CD).
 Initially released in 1994, the Saturn was touted as a "32-bit" compact disc-based system, and was a key player in what is now widely known as the fifth generation of video game consoles.
 The Saturn was first released on November 22, 1994 in Japan, May 11, 1995 in North America, and July 8, 1995 in Europe.

 Depending on where you live, the Saturn could be described as either Sega's most successful console of all time (Japan) or one of their biggest commercial failures (North America).
 Its complex hardware and inability to meet rapidly evolving consumer expectations and demands put it in a distant third place in the Western world, but a combination of above-average 2D rendering capabilities and a strong marketing campaign made the Saturn the most successful Sega console in Japan.
-It is estimated that in total, roughly ten million Saturns were sold.
+Estimates for the total number of Saturns sold worldwide range from ten million to seventeen million.

 The Saturn's main competitors were the Sony PlayStation released in 1995 and the Nintendo 64 released in 1996.
 It was replaced by the Sega Dreamcast in late 1998.